Scrabble (game show): Crossword Round

+Speedword

 If all three stoppers were revealed during a word, the contestant that had not played the last one was given a chance to guess.
-If he/she declined to do so, a rapid-fire game called Speedword was played.
+If he/she declined to do so, a rapid-fire game called "Speedword" was played.
 The remaining letters would be automatically placed, one at a time, until someone rang in with a correct guess; however, a miss locked that contestant out of the rest of the word.
-If both contestants missed, or if neither one rang in after every letter but one had been placed, the word was revealed and thrown out.
+If both contestants missed, or if neither one rang in after every letter but one had been placed, the word was revealed and removed from play.
 If a contestant gave an incorrect guess after his/her opponent played the third stopper, the opponent was allowed to play Speedword alone.

 Speedword was also played if a match went to a fifth word without a winner.
 Later, once the format changed, Speedword would be played if time ran short during a match.
-During the original show format, each match was played to its conclusion.
-A match could begin at any time and resume on the next episode.
-Originally, when this happened a fresh board would always be used when the match resumed.
-This later changed to having the same board in place for an entire match regardless of whether or not it straddled.

 Pot

-In the first week of the show, a cumulative money pot was used in the Crossword round.
+In the first seven shows, a cumulative money pot was used in the Crossword round.
 Each letter placed in a normal square was worth $25, with blue squares adding $50 and pink squares $100.
 The winner of the round collected all the money in the pot.
 After that week, the Crossword winner received a flat $500.

 Bonus squares

 Beginning in October 1984, contestants could win a cash bonus by placing a letter in a colored square and immediately solving the word.
 Blue squares awarded $500, while pink squares awarded $1,000.
 Beginning in 1985, the bonus rule was added to Speedword, provided a contestant guessed the word right after a letter was placed into a bonus square.
 Also, if a word was being built on a letter in a bonus square, the contestant who started the word could win the bonus with an immediate solve.
 If a contestant either placed a letter in a bonus square and gave an incorrect guess, or could not solve the word after placing the next-to-last letter in a bonus square, the opponent could win the bonus with a correct guess.
 Both contestants kept any bonus money they won, regardless of who won the Crossword round.
+The maximum a player could win in the crossword round was $3,500.

 For the 1993 version, money won from bonus squares was added to the Bonus Sprint jackpot instead of being awarded directly to the contestant.